Benzotriazole: N-alkylation

 These acetals are susceptible to deprotonation, giving access to acylsilanes and acylboranes.

 N-amination of BTA with hydroxylamine-O-sulfonic acid gives 1-aminobenzotriazole.
 Oxidation of this amine with lead(IV) acetate affords benzyne, which rapidly dimerises to biphenylene.

 Applications

 Benzotriazole has been used as a restrainer (or anti-fogging agent) in photographic emulsions or developing solutions, and as a reagent for the analytical determination of silver.
 More importantly, it has been extensively used as a corrosion inhibitor in the atmosphere and underwater.
-BTA can be used as antifreezes, heating and cooling systems, hydraulic fluids, and vapor-phase inhibitors as well.
+BTA can be used in antifreezes, heating and cooling systems, hydraulic fluids, and vapor-phase inhibitors as well.

 Corrosion inhibition

-Benzotriazole is an corrosion inhibitor for copper.
+Benzotriazole is an corrosion inhibitor for non-ferrous metals like copper and silver.
 It is known that a passive layer, consisting of a complex between copper and benzotriazole, is formed when copper is immersed in a solution containing benzotriazole.
 The passive layer is insoluble in aqueous and many organic solutions.
 There is a positive correlation between the thickness of the passive layer and the efficiency of preventing corrosion.
-BTA is used in heritage conservation, notably for the treatment of bronze disease.
+BTA is used in heritage conservation, notably for the treatment of bronze disease, and in dishwashing detergents for silver protection.